Our Services

 Helpful Resources

-Persistent daytime sleepiness, or somnolence, is your brain’s protective response when sleep-wake systems are disrupted by sleep debt or circadian issues, sleep apnea, hormonal or metabolic problems like hypothyroidism or anemia, neurological disorders, mental health conditions, or medication and alcohol effects.
+Persistent daytime sleepiness (somnolence) is your brain's protective response to disrupted sleep-wake systems.
+Common causes include sleep debt, circadian rhythm disorders, sleep apnea, hormonal or metabolic conditions like hypothyroidism or anemia, neurological disorders, mental health conditions, and side effects from medications or alcohol.

 Understanding why your brain triggers somnolence is the first step toward fixing it.
 In many cases, it's your body's way of signaling that something deeper needs attention.